tbensky/PiNN_Projectile/readme.md

     * $v_{y0}$ = 28.19
 * A drag cofficient $C=0.01$

-The results of a numerical integration are [here](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.csv), for which we plotted the $x$ and $y$ positions:
+The results of a numerical integration are [here](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.csv), for which we plotted the $x$ and $y$ positions of the trajectory:

 ![Figure 1](https://github.com/tbensky/PiNN_Projectile/blob/main/System/trajectory.jpg?)